data-miner00/book/contents/programming/bloom-filter.md

 k = \frac{m \ln 2}{n}
 $$

-However, do be mindful that the number of hash functions used does not correspond to the efficiency of the bloom filter as it will occupy more bits when inserting an element that might cause collision.
+However, be mindful that the number of hash functions used does **not** correspond to the efficiency of the Bloom Filter as it will occupy more bits when inserting an element and consequently increases the likelihood of a collision.
 In fact, the more hash functions used, the slower it is for the operation to execute.

 ## Sample Implementation